lsils/mockturtle/docs/network.rst

 Again, all visited-functions are constant, because a change to the visited flags is considered transparent to the network.
 If a caller passes a constant network to an algorithm, the algorithm may change the visited flags but cannot change the structure of the network or any other *visible* property.
+The use of traversal ids helps to use unique visited flags in multiple depending contexts.

 .. doxygenclass:: mockturtle::network
-   :members: clear_visited, visited, set_visited
+   :members: clear_visited, visited, set_visited, trav_id, incr_trav_id
    :no-link:

 General methods